’49 – Léo Saint-Clair (Part One)

 “Of course you don’t trust him.
 Lupin doesn’t trust him.
 I would guess no one trusts him.
 He’s a murderer and a madman.
 I wouldn’t have been surprised if he has chosen to support the Vichy, given his ties to Germany.
 But he didn’t, and he’s nothing if not prideful.
-As long as he sees the occupation as a greater insult than working with us is, he’ll hold up his end of things.
+As long as he sees the occupation as the greater insult than working with us, he’ll hold up his end of things.
 At least that’s what Doctor Sun keeps telling me.
 And the Doctor has a great deal more experience with him than any of us.”

 Challenger frowned, but leaned back and relaxed into the pew.
 Despite his size he blended into the shadows of the darkened church well, thanks to his dark green uniform, standard issue for an American Army Ranger save for the arming sword slung from his belt between a canteen and an ammo pouch.

 “And were is Doctor Sun?
 Wasn’t the plan to rendezvous here?”